mozilla-mobile/firefox-ios/README.md

 Building the code
 -----------------

+> __As of March 10, 2015, this project requires Xcode 6.2.
+Make sure you upgrade, the App Store should offer you 6.2 already.__

 1. Install the latest [Xcode developer tools](https://developer.apple.com/xcode/downloads/) from Apple.
 1. Install [Carthage](https://github.com/Carthage/Carthage#installing-carthage).
 1. Clone the repository: